Project

 UI Improvement

-Added by Jan Schulz-Hofen over 7 years ago
+Added by Jan Schulz-Hofen about 8 years ago

 In addition to Planio's hosted Git and Subversion repositories, you can also connect your Planio projects to externally hosted Git repos at GitHub, Bitbucket, GitLab, or elsewhere.
 Setting them up can be a bit tricky depending on the external Git hoster you use.
 To make this a lot easier, Planio will now show detailed error messages in case things go wrong and offers handy "try again" links to troubleshoot your configuration.